SAIKAT-ROY-CHANDAN/Switch-Keys/README.md

 - **TypeScript**: For static type checking.
 - **ESLint**: For maintaining code quality.
 - **Vite**: For fast and optimized building and development.
-- **PostCSS & Autoprefixer**: For processing CSS and ensuring cross-browser compatibility.

 ## Installation Guide